sourcegraph/about/handbook/engineering/distribution/metrics_dumps.md

 Simply extract the dump file to the location of Prometheus's `--storage.tsdb.path` flag in any Sourcegraph deployment of the same version.

-For example, if the snapshot was created using 3.17.1 and is located in `~/Downloads/sourcegraph-metrics-dump.tgz` then extract it to `~/.sourcegraph/data/prometheus` by firs wiping out that directory:
+For example, if the snapshot was created using 3.17.1 and is located in `~/Downloads/sourcegraph-metrics-dump.tgz` then extract it to `~/.sourcegraph/data/prometheus` by first wiping out that directory:

 ```sh
 rm -rf $HOME/.sourcegraph